Izzywa/OnBeat/README.md

 ## Distinctiveness and Complexity
 - This project is a full stack web application fully integrating the Django framework with the React library.
 - This Django project have two application that serve as the backend and the frontend of the application, and named as such.
-    - The Backend application will be responsible for the server side logic and database interactions, with the primary goal of handling requests and delivering responses.
+    - The `Backend` application will be responsible for the server side logic and database interactions, with the primary goal of handling requests and delivering responses.
-    - The Frontend will utilise React to render the client-side interface providing a user interactive application.
+    - The `Frontend` will utilise React to render the client-side interface providing a user interactive application.
 - In previous the `Network` and `Mail` project, the Django server will render the templates of appliction while the interactive user interface is implemented by asynchronous fetch requests or using `Babel` to translate JSX code written directly into the HTML file.
-    - This `OnBeat` project distinctiveness and complexity stems mostly on the setting the React app into the application
+    - This `OnBeat` project distinctiveness and complexity stems mostly on the setting the React app into the application.
-### React application
+### React application and Django REST framework
+- A separate Django application is created to serve as the frontend of the web application.
+- No `static` and `templates` folder was created for the `Backend` application as the it will serve only as the REST API framework for the web application while the `Frontend` will handle all the client side interactivity.

 ## What’s contained in each file you created.

+### .github/workflows
+- cy.yml

+### Backend
+- views.py
+- urls.py
+- models.py
+- admin.py
+- helpers.py
+- test.py

+### Frontend
+#### src
+#### static
+- `css/index.css`
+    - the css file, compiled with Sass from `index.scss`

+- `frontend/main.js`
+    - the bundle of all of the Javascript from the source code
+#### templates/frontend
+- `index.html`
+    - This is the rendered HTML template

 ## How to run the application.
 1. Install virtualenv